stackbit-projects/sam-dev-15e8b/_posts/2021-03-21-music-wood-sculpture.md

       value: Visualized house sound on my wooden sculpture
     - name: 'twitter:description'
       value: >-
-        Making pretty visualizations of music from our house sound system on my abstract wooden sculpture.
+        I finished building my electronic wooden sculpture, and I set up a wifi synchronized sound system in my house, so it only made sense to combine the two!
     - name: 'twitter:image'
       value: images/p/npm/music-cover.jpg
       relativeUrl: true
 layout: post
 ---

-I finished building my [electronic wooden sculpture](/posts/neopixel-wood-sculpture/), and I set up a wifi synchronized sound system in my house, so it only made sense to combine the two!

 {% include youtube.html id="kpbXMeKzsoM" %}

+If you haven't already, checkout how I made my [electronic wooden sculpture](/posts/neopixel-wood-sculpture/), and how I set up a wifi synchronized sound system in my house!

-The system works by integrating SnapCast, C.A.V.A., and the NeoPixel library, all running on Raspberry Pis.
+The way I got this music visualization working was by integrating SnapCast, C.A.V.A., and the NeoPixel library, all running on Raspberry Pi 3s.

 ![system diagram](/images/p/npm/sys-diagram.png)